open-mmlab/mmengine/README.md

 ## Get Started

+As an example of training a ResNet-50 model on the CIFAR-10 dataset, we will build a complete, configurable training and validation process using MMEngine in less than 80 lines of code.

 <details>
 <summary>Create Models</summary>

-First, we need to define a **Model** that follows two conventions.
-One, it inherits from `BaseModel`.
-Second, its `forward` method needs to accept an additional parameter `mode`, in addition to several real parameters from the dataset.
-For training, the value of `mode` should be "loss" and the `forward` method should return a dictionary containing the "loss" key-value.
-For validation, `mode` should be "predict" and it should return results containing both predictitions and labels.
+To begin with, you need to define a **Model** that follows two conventions: 1) it inherits from `BaseModel`, and 2) its `forward` method accepts an additional parameter `mode`, in addition to those parameters related to the dataset.
+For training, the value of `mode` is "loss" and the `forward` method should return a dictionary containing the "loss" key-value.
+For validation, `mode` is "predict" and you should return results containing both predictitions and labels.

 ```python
 import torch.nn.functional as F